stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-But if it just ended with Trexel, y'know, having to swap out which bar he goes to... __[stutters]__ Fundamentally it means that the relationship has been reestablished and it could go somewhere, but that mini-arc [__TIM:__ Yeah.] is concluded?
+But if it just ended with Trexel, you know, having to swap out which bar he goes to... __[stutters]__ Fundamentally it means that the relationship has been reestablished and it could go somewhere, but that mini-arc [__TIM:__ Yeah.] is concluded?
 And we probably could've left it at that?

 #### TIM